Updating the editor

 # Example

-Imagine that you use the editor version 30.0.0 and you want to update it to version 31.0.0.
+Imagine that you use the editor in and older version and you want to update it to the current 43.3.1 version.

 It is recommended to update regularly.
 Sometimes, however, it could happen that you skip a few releases and need to update to a non-adjacent version.
 In such a case, remember to verify the changelog and migration guides for all missing versions, not only the one you are updating to.